Enable everyone in your organization to access their data in the cloud — no code required.

-Are you looking for a quick and easy way to access Presto data from PowerShell?
-We show how to use the Cmdlets for Presto and the CData ADO.NET Provider for Presto to connect to Presto data and synchronize, automate, download, and more.
+Are you in search of a quick and easy way to access Presto data from PowerShell?
+This article demonstrates how to utilize the Presto Cmdlets for tasks like connecting to Presto data, automating operations, downloading data, and more.

 The CData Cmdlets for Presto are standard PowerShell cmdlets that make it easy to accomplish data cleansing, normalization, backup, and other integration tasks by enabling real-time and bidirectional access to Presto.

-The cmdlets are not only a PowerShell interface to the Presto API, but also an SQL interface; this tutorial shows how to use both to create, retrieve, update, and delete Presto data.
+The Cmdlets are not only a PowerShell interface to Presto, but also an SQL interface; this tutorial shows how to use both to create, retrieve, update, and delete Presto data.
 We also show examples of the ADO.NET equivalent, which is possible with the CData ADO.NET Provider for Presto.
 To access Presto data from other .NET applications, like LINQPad, use the CData ADO.NET Provider for Presto.

-After obtaining the needed connection properties, accessing Presto data in PowerShell consists of three basic steps.
+Once you have acquired the necessary connection properties, accessing Presto data in PowerShell can be enabled in three steps.

 Set the Server and Port connection properties to connect, in addition to any authentication properties that may be required.